 Price per diaper: $0.53

-Andy Pandy Eco-Friendly Bamboo Diapers
+Andy Pandy

-DYPER Diaper Subscription
+Dyper Diaper Subscription

 Like the other brands on this list, Dyper diapers use a bamboo top- and back-sheet.
 But Dyper is unique not only because it’s purchased via subscription, but also because it uses Sumitomo SAP for part of its core, along with fluff.
 Our research suggests that Sumitomo SAP (from Japan) is the very best traditional SAP on the market, so you can use less of it for the same results.
-We also like Dyper because the company purchases carbon offsets and uses biodegradable bags and nontoxic cardboard inks for packing and shipping.
-They claim you can compost these diapers at home.
-Overall, Dyper is probably the most affordable of all the Best Stuff.

 ECO Boom Bamboo Baby Diaper